zhejianglab/PrestoZL/README.md

 ```
 If the file `fftw_wisdom.txt` does not exist in `/YourPathtoPrestoZL/lib`, please navigate to `/YourPathtoPrestoZL/src` and execute the command `make makewisdom`.

-## 3. Build From Docker Image
+## 3. Build From Dockerfile
-We have provided `Dockerfile` to support build the PrestoZL enviroment by yourself.
+We have provided `Dockerfile` to support build the PrestoZL Image by yourself.
 You can follow the instruction [here](https://github.com/zhejianglab/PrestoZL/blob/main/Build%20From%20Docker%20Image.MD).

 ## Usage
 ### PrestoZL
 `accelsearch_cu.c` serves as the entry point for the PrestoZL's Jerk Search.
-The command has been expanded from the PRESTO to include a `batchsize` parameter, which batching several `rstep` in each while iteration.
+The command has been expanded from the PRESTO to include a `batchsize` parameter, which batching the calculation of several `rstep` in each while iteration.
 This parameter doesn't need to be explicitly set, its default value is **batchsize=8**.
 The lower the batchsize is ,the less GPU memory will be used.
 Other usages remain consistent with the PRRESTO .
 Here's an example:
 ```
-accelsearch_cu -zmax 50 -wmax 100 -sigma 5.0 -numharm 16 -batchsize 2 yourFFTfile.fft
+accelsearch_cu -zmax 50 -wmax 50 -sigma 5.0 -numharm 16 -batchsize 8 yourFFTfile.fft
 ```
 To use multiple processes(set by `-P`) to process many FFT files in `/yourPathtoFFTfiles` concurrently:
 ```
-ls /yourPathtoFFTfiles/*.fft |  xargs -P 8 -n 1 accelsearch_cu -zmax 50 -wmax 100 -sigma 3.0 -numharm 16 -batchsize 8
+ls /yourPathtoFFTfiles/*.fft |  xargs -P 8 -n 1 accelsearch_cu -zmax 50 -wmax 50 -sigma 3.0 -numharm 16 -batchsize 8
 ```
 ### PrestoZL-pipeline
 To run PrestoZL-pipeline, you can use the python script at `bin/accelsearch_pipeline_cu.py`. `--pool_size` refers to the number of concurrent running process in a GPU, each process is an FFT file processing pipeline, `--directory` refers to the directory of the input fft files, `--batchsize` is as the same meaning with PrestoZL.
 Here's an example:
 ```
-accelsearch_pipeline_cu.py --pool_size 8 --directory /yourPathtoFFTfiles --zmax 50 --wmax 50 --sigma 3.0 --numharm 16 --batchsize 2
+accelsearch_pipeline_cu.py --pool_size 8 --directory /yourPathtoFFTfiles --zmax 50 --wmax 50 --sigma 3.0 --numharm 16 --batchsize 8
 ```
 ### De-dispersion
 To run the GPU-accelerated version of de-dispersion, you can use the command `prepsubband_cu`, other arguments are the same with the `prepsubband` used in PRESTO.
 Here's an example: